-The above lifts the lid, every so slightly, on the secret, the subversive Beyers.
+The above lifts the lid, every so slightly, on the secret, the subversive, political but deeply Christian, Beyers Naudé.

-Beyers should be celebrated for the full depth of what he was and did.
-Don't allow anyone to sanitise Beyers.
-To honour Oom Bey he needs to be as uncomfortable on our consciences today as he was yesterday.
+Beyers should be celebrated for all of what he was and did.
+We must allow no one to sanitise Beyers.
+To honour Oom Bey, he needs to be as uncomfortable on our consciences today as he was yesterday.

 Beyers' roots in the struggle for Afrikaner economic rights in the face of British Imperial dominance, made him know the concept of class.
 From 1977 on Beyers spoke, wrote and sought to understand better the system of exploitation of one class by another.
 His efforts to understand Black Consciousness and its uneasy relationship to class occupied his mind.
 All of it led him to seek economic equality, in a political order that did not create and then compound the distortions capitalism has created and continues to create.
-He was not content to merely oppose corruption and authoritarian trends whether before, or after 1994.
+He was not content merely to oppose corruption and authoritarian trends whether before, or after 1994.
 In my view Beyers may indeed be remembered as a Christian socialist, as a humanitarian socialist.